InfraVeritas Energy InfraVeritas Energy

 Engineering authority, not a pitch.

-A team that combines decades of licensed physical-infrastructure practice with cryptographic and systems engineering.
+A rare convergence — decades of licensed physical-infrastructure practice meeting modern cryptographic and edge engineering.

 Petro Sydliarchuk

-Licensed structural engineer with 25+ years of practice and 157+ verified infrastructure projects across Ukraine and the EU — first-hand authority on physical verification and data integrity.
-Author of the IPAS Standard.
+Licensed structural engineer with 25+ years of practice and 157+ verified projects across Ukraine and the EU at the highest national consequence class.
+Author of the IPAS standard and the protocol's architecture — and the engineer who writes it.

 CC3 · Eurocode25+ years157+ projects